UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 - Your main delivery app for conversions.

-In Yummify, start with the original UGC image in your branded environment and export three ratios from one edit:
+In Yummify, start with the original UGC image in your branded environment.
+This ethical UGC marketing approach ensures transparency.
+Export three ratios from one edit:

 - Square (1024x1024) for feeds.